mihirscsharma/Common-Source-Amplifier/README.md

 # Common-Source-Amplifier: Design, Simulation, and Performance validation
 This project showcases the design, simulation, and performance validation of a Common Source (CS) amplifier with current mirror biasing, implemented in Cadence Virtuoso.

-The design was rigorously tested across process-voltage-temperature (PVT) corners and validated for statistical robustness using Monte Carlo analysis.
+The design was tested across process-voltage-temperature (PVT) corners and validated using Monte Carlo analysis.

 Key Concepts: